 - If you have already installed Mojave or Catalina on your Mac you cannot easily search for old versions of the Mac OS from the Mac App Store.

 - You won't find the version of macOS your Mac shipped with in the Purchased section of the App Store.

 - And you won't find versions of macOS in the purchased section if you never installed that version.

-For more advice on getting hold of older editions of Mac OS, see How to download and install old versions of OS X on a Mac.
+For more advice on getting hold of even older editions of Mac OS, see How to get old versions of OS X.